 Part 107 certification is required for anyone conducting commercial drone operations in the United States.
-Commercial operations include any flight where you receive compensation, directly or indirectly, for drone services.
-This encompasses obvious commercial activities like aerial photography, surveying, and inspections, but also includes scenarios where drone footage enhances a product or service you sell.
+“Commercial” means any flight where you receive compensation — directly or indirectly — for drone services.

-Real estate agents using drone photos to market properties need Part 107 certification.
-Farmers monitoring crops for their own operation technically require certification because the drone work benefits their commercial enterprise.
-YouTubers monetizing drone content fall under commercial classification.
-When in doubt, assume certification is required.
+The obvious cases: aerial photography, surveying, inspections.
+The less obvious: real estate agents using drone photos to market properties.
+Farmers monitoring their own crops (the drone work benefits a commercial enterprise).
+YouTubers monetizing drone content.
+When in doubt, assume you need certification.

-Recreational pilots flying purely for fun under the Exception for Limited Recreational Operations do not need Part 107 certification, but must follow separate rules including flying within visual line of sight, below 400 feet, and only in approved locations.
+Recreational pilots flying purely for fun under the Exception for Limited Recreational Operations do not need Part 107, but must follow separate rules — visual line of sight, below 400 feet, approved locations only.

 Eligibility Requirements

-Before beginning the certification process, verify you meet basic eligibility requirements:
+Before you start, verify you meet basic eligibility:

-- Able to read, speak, write, and understand English
+- Can read, speak, write, and understand English

-- In physical and mental condition to safely operate a small UAS
+- In physical and mental condition to safely operate a drone

-No prior aviation experience is required.
+No prior aviation experience required.
 Unlike manned aircraft pilot certificates, Part 107 does not require flight training, medical certification, or logged flight hours.
-The certificate is based entirely on demonstrating aeronautical knowledge through the written examination.
+The certificate is entirely based on passing a written exam.

 The Part 107 Knowledge Test

-The certification exam consists of 60 multiple-choice questions covering five major topic areas.
-You have two hours to complete the test, and a score of 70 percent or higher is required to pass.
-Questions are drawn randomly from a large question bank, so each test taker receives a unique examination.
+The exam has 60 multiple-choice questions covering five major topic areas.
+You get two hours and need 70 percent or higher to pass.
+Questions are drawn randomly from a large question bank.

 Topic Area 1: Regulations (15-25%)

-Understand Part 107 operating rules including altitude limits, visual line of sight requirements, airspace classifications, and pilot responsibilities.
-Know when waivers are required and how to obtain them.
+Understand Part 107 operating rules — altitude limits, visual line of sight requirements, airspace classifications, pilot responsibilities.
+Know when waivers are required.
 Understand registration requirements and aircraft marking rules.

 Topic Area 2: Airspace and Requirements (15-25%)

+Probably should have led with this section, honestly.
+This is where most people struggle.
 Master airspace classifications from Class A through Class G. Know which airspace requires prior authorization through LAANC or manual authorization.
-Understand how to read sectional charts, identify airports, and recognize temporary flight restrictions.
-This topic area typically challenges new pilots most.
+Learn to read sectional charts, identify airports, and recognize temporary flight restrictions.

 Topic Area 3: Weather (11-16%)

-Learn to interpret METARs, TAFs, and other aviation weather reports.
+Learn to interpret METARs, TAFs, and aviation weather reports.
 Understand how temperature, pressure, humidity, and wind affect drone operations.
-Know weather minimums for Part 107 operations and how to make go/no-go decisions based on conditions.
+Know weather minimums for Part 107 operations.

 Topic Area 4: Loading and Performance (7-11%)